Find the Best Coffee Scale in 2022 for Accurate Brewing

 What Type of Coffee Scale is Right for You?

+The first thing to consider when deciding on a coffee scale is simply put its size.
+Will your scale fit on the drip tray of your espresso machine?
+For filter, consider whether the scale has the right size to fit your brewer.
 Essentially, a coffee scale needs to have a weighting function (duh) ideally with an accuracy of 0.1 grams, a tare button to reset to 0 and a digital display.
+You need to be able to read the scale well, so make sure that the display is of good quality.
+Additionally, some scales come with a timer.
+Also, accidents happen: will your scale survive it if coffee or water accidentally spill over it?
 Nowadays, there are a range of models available, from simple to smart, which can be overwhelming when trying to find the coffee scale that is right for you.
 Here is a break down of what kind of coffee scales are available to help you decide:

 Very simple no frills digital scales that include a tare function, like the GreaterGoods Digital Food Kitchen Scale with 1 gram or 0.1 ounce accuracy, are your most budget-friendly option.
 When using it as a coffee scale, make sure its size is a fit for your brewing device and use your smartphone as a timer.
 While this type of scale is not accurate enough for espresso brewing, some hobby brewers find it does the job for pour-over coffee.
 In this price range, scales have a relatively slow response time and are not waterproof, which can cause problems when spilling hot water while brewing on the scale.